sparanoid/kai-10/README.md

 ## What's the Difference?

-- A smaller header, box shadows, better link color, fluid style.
+- A smaller header, better link color, fluid style, many minor tweaks.

 ## “Why not submit these themes to WordPress.org official repository?”